 From 2011, Stephane has directed the band of Imany, a hitting female artist.

-An opus of 15 tracks, full of surprises and looking like him : true, generous and passionate.
+An opus of 15 tracks, full of surprises and looking like him: true, generous and passionate.
 A call to travel and share through the roots of groove, between assumed styles like jazz, fusion, funky accents and sweet melodies coming from Guadeloupe, Stephane’s native island.
-To discover very soon…

-Special thanks to Karine Lagrenade, Florence Cassange and Caroline Douteau.
+Carine CORVO – Thanks to Karine Lagrenade, Florence Cassange and Caroline Douteau for their contributions.